Nuclear Domain

 About Nuclear Energy

-Nuclear power accounts for 18% of generation in advanced economies and is the largest low-carbon source of electricity (NIA, 2022).
-Advanced nuclear reactor technologies are essential to maintaining a clean, resilient, reliable, and affordable energy system in the United States.
-Nuclear power provides 56% of America’s clean energy and is the most reliable energy source as well as a zero-emissions clean energy source.
-Advancements in nuclear technology are essential for addressing critical energy security concerns, dramatically expanding energy access, and ultimately achieving decarbonization.
+Nuclear power generates 18% of electricity in advanced economies and stands as the largest source of clean energy (NIA, 2022).
+Advanced nuclear reactor technologies play a vital role in supporting a reliable, resilient, and cost-effective energy system in the United States.
+Providing 56% of the nation's clean energy, nuclear power is not only the most reliable energy source but also a zero-emissions option.
+Innovations in nuclear technology are crucial for enhancing energy security, significantly increasing energy access, and driving progress toward a sustainable and efficient energy future.

 Emerging Technologies